bengfarrell/rgf-blog/content/blog/2009-08-17-cocktail-review-the-sting-at-the-hive-raleigh.md

 ---
-title: "Cocktail Review--The Sting at The Hive, Raleigh"
+title: "The Sting at The Hive"
 date: "2009-08-17"
 categories:
   - "bars"
-  - "bars-in-raleigh-nc"
+  - "cocktails"
 tags:
   - "jalapeno-cocktail"
   - "passionfruit-vodka"